sumuduliyanage/Library-Management-System/README.md

    modelPathgender = os.path.sep.join([r"path to the folder where gender net.caffemodel is in","gender_net.caffemodel"])

- - To load the pre-built model for facial detection, edit below line of code.
+ - <b>To load the pre-built model for facial detection, edit below line of code.</b>

    face_cascade_path = os.path.sep.join([r"path to haarcascade code",  "haarcascade_frontalface_default.xml"])

- - If you are running Age and Gender detection for Images.ipynb edit below line of code to add the path to the sample image
+ - <b>If you are running Age and Gender detection for Images.ipynb edit below line of code to add the path to the sample image. </b>

    image = cv2.imread(r"Path to sample image")